RakhithJK/zedeus-nitter-wiki/Instances.md

 <!--
 Hey buds ! plz not defunct servers only because one day he was unreachable ;) Thanks.
-We think considers than keeping here an URL three or more months on this wiki part becomes useless.
+We can consider than keeping here an URL three or more months on this wiki part becomes useless.
 -->

 |     | URL                                                                                                           | Country | Issuer & SSLLabs verification&nbsp;link                                                          |